 We were also able to visit Lucerne for a short amount of time which was certainly worth it as well.
 My son has already decided that he wants to go back one day.
 He loves European streets lined with restaurants, cafes and street musicians and it is my favorite too.
 Lucerne has such charm with the lake that turns into a river (yup this time it’s the other way around), the wooden bridges and city walls.

 We had a nice cold beer at the Rathaus Brauerei while looking out onto the water.

 And yes I’m guilty, some of the photos are iPhone again and some are my actual camera.
-I was just too lazy in some instances and relied on the husband to take some photos with his camera.
-Well it’s vacation right?
+I was just too lazy in some instances and relied on my husband to take some photos with his camera.
+Well, it’s vacation, right?

 My kids were also able to enjoy doing some summertime sledding in Sattel or I should say Sattel Hockstuckli and they had so much fun.

 Oh and you know what surprised me the most about Switzerland?
 The current architecture!
 It’s in such stark contrast to what their history projects.
 When we visited the German Alps 2 years ago (Chiemsee visit and Königssee visit) where it was apparent that the Germans stick to restoring their old buildings and even continue building new structures to go with the old traditional ones.
 But in Switzerland, the trend is to tear down and build new, and by new I mean ultra-modern concrete structures with lots of windows.
 It was really different to see and certainly unexpected.

 And the finished inside is concrete and even some plywood walls.
 With high-end bath and kitchen finishes, like red lacquered cabinets: